Department of Public Policy

 775 Science and Public Policy: The Social, Economic, and Political Context of Science (3).
 Explores transformations in the role of science in America and how science relates to industry and economic development.
 Topics include mechanisms (and politics) of allocating scientific resources, commercialization of academic discoveries, evolving university-industry relationships, regulation of emerging technology, decision making and scientific uncertainty, and building consensus about controversial scientific issues.

 788 Advanced Economic Analysis for Public Policy I (PLAN 788) (3).
-Economic theory applied to policy issues.
-Policy issues analyzed require microeconomic theory, including theory of utility and demand, organization and operation of product and factor markets, production theory, regulation, and welfare economics.
+Topics covered include theory of utility and demand, theory of the producer, organization, and operation of product and factor markets, market equilibrium, and regulation.

 789 Advanced Economic Analysis for Public Policy II (PLAN 789) (3).
 Prerequisite, PLCY 788.
-Additional public policy issues addressed to study further applications of economic theory.
-Issues require knowledge of risk and uncertainty, fiscal and monetary theory, and macro income determination.
+Further applications of ecenomic theory to public policy including risk and uncertainty, general equilibrium and welfare policy, market failure, public goods and taxation, and game theory.

 799 Selected Topics in Public Policy (3).